 Hello, I’m Laura Schwamb,

 At Human Condition Labs; in addition to building and running the creative department, I created the Artist in Research Program which grew into the Human Condition Labs Arts Program as an intrapreneurial project.
 And the beginnings of what is now PROJECT61.
 I partnered with the C.E.O., Peter E. Raymond, who also passionately believed in the Arts Program.
 The creative arts cross-functional collaboration with the R&D, Tech, Education and Engineering departments was an essential part of Human Condition Labs brand strength, and was the lore for investors, patrons of the arts and benefactor donations.

-- I've created www.proj61.com as a testament to the success of interdisciplinary collaboration for innovation.
+I've created www.proj61.com as a testament to the success of interdisciplinary collaboration.

 Statistics show that having an artist in the company mix promotes a happier work place, stronger talent retention, faster product speed to market based on inclusion of artistic perspectives, potential new I.P., cultivation of analytical thinking and problem solving, increased brain connectivity and plasticity, social impact and sparking creativity and innovation throughout the workplace.